 - Where do you see yourself in the future?

-- What are your beliefs and your values?
+- What are your beliefs and values?

 - And how can you get yourself back on track?